metadriverse/metadrive-benchmark/MARL/README.md

 https://github.com/metadriverse/metadrive-benchmark/releases/download/asset-marl/training_curves.zip

 Due to the huge volumn of the training results, we can not provide the raw training results and intermediate checkpoints.

-We select the best checkpoints and upload them to:  XXXX  You can also find them in the CoPO repo where you can XXXX them with XXXX.
+(WIP) We select the best checkpoints and upload them to:  XXXX  You can also find them in the CoPO repo where you can XXXX them with XXXX.